 That means any Medicare reform that is part of a future deal will share features with the Obamacare cuts Republicans have been challenging: It will likely affect the program while it still serves many current seniors, and it is likely to find savings by reducing payments made to health care providers.
 There may be some opportunities for savings that shift more costs to seniors.
 But the two ideas recently floated by Senate Minority Leader Mitch McConnell to so would represent just a fraction of the savings needed to strike a big deficit deal.
 No one is talking about rolling back the current cuts any more, just adding more of the same.

 The election marked an odd reversal of the parties’ usual strategies.
 Democrats like to position themselves as the protectors of beneficiaries, while Republicans typically warn about the dangers of runaway government spending.
 Now, everyone has returned to their usual positions.

-This article appears in the Dec.
-4, 2012, edition of National Journal Daily as Republicans Do an About-Face on Medicare.
+This article appears in the December 4, 2012, edition of NJ Daily as Republicans Do an About-Face on Medicare.